i18next/i18next.com/pages/docs/options/index.md

-defaultNS         | 'translation'       | default namespace used if not passed to translation function fallbackNS        | false               | string or array of namespaces to lookup key if not found whitelist         | false               | array of allowed languages lowerCaseLng      | false               | language will be lowercased eg. en-US --> en-us load              | 'all'               | language codes to lookup, given set language is 'en-US': `'all' --> ['en-US', 'en', 'dev']`, `'currentOnly' --> 'en-US'`, `'languageOnly' --> 'en'` preload           | false               | array of languages to preload
+defaultNS         | 'translation'       | default namespace used if not passed to translation function fallbackNS        | false               | string or array of namespaces to lookup key if not found whitelist         | false               | array of allowed languages nonExplicitWhitelist | false            | if true will pass eg. en-US if finding en in whitelist lowerCaseLng      | false               | language will be lowercased eg. en-US --> en-us load              | 'all'               | language codes to lookup, given set language is 'en-US': `'all' --> ['en-US', 'en', 'dev']`, `'currentOnly' --> 'en-US'`, `'languageOnly' --> 'en'` preload           | false               | array of languages to preload